FAQ for exchange students

 We do not have such information yet.
 It will depend on the decision of the Polish government and the university authorities.

 2. Will I be required to fill in the Online Learning Agreement (OLA)?

-If you are an Erasmus+ student (within or outside Europe) you are required to prepare your Learning Agreement using OLA.
+If you are an Erasmus+ student (within or outside Europe) you will have the possibility to prepare your Learning Agreement using OLA.

 In case you are an exchange student within CEEPUS or bilateral agreement you DO NOT fill in the OLA.
-You will prepare your Learning Agreement using our online system for exchange students.
+You will prepare your Learning Agreement using our Online Application System for exchange students (printable version).

-More information about filling in the Learning Agreeement will by published just before the start of the application process.
+More information about filling in the Learning Agreeement is published HERE.

 3. Where I find the links to the information about accommodation, insurance, visa and other important issues?

 All useful information about the deadlines, contact details, links to the accommodation etc. is to find in our Fact Sheet.

 1. When will the academic offer for the academic year 2021/2022 be published?

 2. How will the winter & spring semester be organized?
 On campus?